kipe/siemens-pac/README.md

 ## Issues
 - PAC3100 is supported only in theory, as I haven't got a device to test on.
 Might or might not work.
 - According to tests done on PAC3200, if only one (might be also only two?) phase is connected, phase specific powers are reported as NaN.
+..
 However, total power, accessible via `PACx200.power`, is reported correctly.
+..
+In this case, Phase.voltage and Phase.current are used to calculate Power.apparent.
+..
+Power.active and Power.reactive are left as NaN, to indicate invalid input.